More information about DACA and driver's licenses, DACA and health care, DACA and workers' rights, etc.

 - Get a background check.
 USCIS requires that applicants for DACA renewal submit proof of the disposition of (what has happened with respect to) any criminal arrests, charges or convictions.

-- Complete a “live scan” (electronic fingerprinting), if it’s available in his or her state.
-For example, if the applicant has lived only in California and is sure that he or she has not had any arrests or contact with law enforcement in any state other than California, the applicant can complete the California “live scan.”
+- Complete a “live scan” (electronic fingerprinting), if it’s available in your state.
+For example, if you have lived only in California and are sure that you have not had any arrests or contact with law enforcement in any state other than California, you can complete the California “live scan.”
 Visit http://oag.ca.gov/fingerprints to find locations and information about the California process.
 Other states may have similar processes.